2017 Retirement Confidence Survey: A Secondary Analysis of the Findings from Respondents Age 50+

-This study presents the findings of a secondary analysis of the Employee Benefit Research Institute’s (EBRI) 2014 Retirement Confidence Survey (RCS).
-The goal of this study is to provide a better understanding of the retirement expectations, preparations, experiences and needs of Americans age 50 and over.
+This study presents the findings of a secondary analysis of the Employee Benefit Research Institute’s 2017 Retirement Confidence Survey, with a special focus on respondents age 50+.
+The goal of this study is to provide a better understanding of the retirement expectations, preparations, experiences and needs of Americans 50 years of age and older.

 The key findings from this study are as follows: